SamPav97/Game-of-Cols/README.md

 The Main Logic
 •	A player wins when he/she connects four slots.
-•	The winning connected slots must be consecutive
+•	The winning connected slots must be consecutive.
-•	A connection can be
+•	A connection can be: Horizontal, Vertical, Diagonal.

-o	Horizontal
-o	Vertical
-o	Diagonal
+Description: This game is played in the IDE console.
+It has no frontend GUI.

+Experience gained with: Algorithmic problem solving, Data Structures (matrices, lists, dictionaries), Functional Programming/

+Skills obtained: Advanced algorithmic thought, ability to deal with sophisticated data structures.

-I crated this game using matrices.
-It works as it is.
-I plan to add a file, which keeps the score of the two players.
+Necessary future additions: I plan to add a file, which keeps the score of the two players.
-Further instructions for how to play the game must be added.